-With "Graduate General Education Courses", "Interdisciplinary Foundation Courses", "Degree Programs' Common Courses", etc. students gain the knowledge in a wide range of areas including the areas of information science.
-Through TA (Teaching Assistant) activities, supervising the research activities of junior students in their laboratories, etc., students gain management experience.
-Learning methods • Processes Each student sets up research tasks in their respective areas of expertise and proceeds with conducting research under the advice of supervisors.
-Students take "specialized foundation subjects in Degree Programs' Common Courses" and "Graduate General Education Courses" to gain generic knowledge, abilities, etc., and "Interdisciplinary Foundation" Courses", "Degree Programs' Common Courses" and "Program subjects" to gain specialized knowledge and ability, etc. "Project Practice Workshop", "Initiative Project I/II", etc., help students improve group skill and communication ability. • Obtained research findings are presented in seminars and "Mid-term Presentation of Master's Thesis" to have feedback from participating students and faculty members and to be presented in research meetings inside and outside Japan or in academic journals, etc. • "Internship I/II", with which students participate in internships at companies, research institutes, etc. D 1 4 61 4 helps students improve communication ability, etc. Evaluation of learning outcomes Learning outcomes are evaluated based on the "achievement evaluation sheet".
-In the seminar of the first year, the student presents the research outcomes that are available at that point and receives evaluation and feedback.
-At the end of the first year, the student checks the achievement evaluation sheet together with supervisors to check the achievements at that point of time and review the learning plan for the second year.
-At the "Mid-term Presentation of Master's Thesis" in the second year, the student receives interime valuation and feedback on the research outcomes for Master's thesis creation.
-At the final exam, final thesis examination is administered with the student's presentation about the degree thesis content, and the review board checks the achievement evaluation sheet.
-Admission Policy Desired students The Master's Program in Computer Science widely seeks candidates inside and outside Japan who possess basic skills in the areas of information science and mathematics and have a keen desire to gain the specialized knowledge, engineering skills, fundamental research and development abilities and practica abilities in the areas of information science or the areas of mathematics of information in the Graduate School.
-Selection policy •To accept outstanding and diverse human resources inside and outside Tsukuba, candidates are solicited through multiple entrance exam channels including recommendation entrance exam, general entrance exam and special selection of working students at different timings and different numbers of students admitted.
-To prove foreign language proficiency, candidates are required to submit the score sheet of English language test (e.g. TOEIC, TOEFL).
-In the general entrance exam, recommendation entrance exam and special entrance exam for working students, candidates are evaluated through document screening and an oral exam so that the candidates can be comprehensively evaluated, including their communication and presentation abilities, etc.
+- Each student sets up research tasks in their respective areas of expertise and proceeds with conducting research under the advice of supervisors. - Students take "specialized foundation subjects in Degree Programs' Common Courses" and "Graduate General Education Courses" to gain generic knowledge, abilities, etc., and "Interdisciplinary Foundation Courses", "Degree Programs' Common Courses" and "Program subjects" to gain specialized knowledge and ability, etc. - "Project Practice Workshop", "Initiative Project I/II", etc., help students improve group skill and communication ability. - Obtained research findings are presented in seminars and "Mid-term Presentation of Master's Thesis" to have feedback from participating students and faculty members and to be presented in research meetings inside and outside Japan or in academic journals, etc. - "Internship I/II", with which students participate in internships at companies, research institutes, etc., helps students improve communication ability, etc.

+- · Learning outcomes are evaluated based on the "achievement evaluation sheet". - In the seminar of the first year, the student presents the research outcomes that are available at that point and receives evaluation and feedback. - At the end of the first year, the student checks the achievement evaluation sheet together with supervisors to check the achievements at that point of time and review the learning plan for the second year. - At the "Mid-term Presentation of Master's Thesis" in the second year, the student receives interim evaluation and feedback on the research outcomes for Master's thesis creation. - At the final exam, final thesis examination is administered with the student's presentation about the degree thesis content, and the review board checks the achievement evaluation sheet.

+The Master's Program in Computer Science widely seeks candidates inside and outside Japan who possess basic skills in the areas of information science and mathematics and have a keen desire to gain the specialized knowledge, engineering skills, fundamental research and development abilities and practical abilities in the areas of information science or the areas of mathematics of information in the Graduate School.

+- To accept outstanding and diverse human resources inside and outside Tsukuba, candidates are solicited through multiple entrance exam channels including recommendation entrance exam, general entrance exam and special selection of working students at different timings and different numbers of students admitted. - To prove foreign language proficiency, candidates are required to submit the score sheet of English language test (e.g. TOEIC, TOEFL). - In the general entrance exam, recommendation entrance exam and special entrance exam for working students, candidates are evaluated through document screening and an oral exam so that the candidates can be comprehensively evaluated, including their communication and presentation abilities, etc.